 With the upward review, Nigerians will pay more to clear their goods at the port because import duties are benchmarked against the dollar.

-This represents an increase of N4.015 and a percentage increase of 0.28 per cent, which is below the official CBN exchange rate of N1,481.982/$ as of the morning of Saturday, February 10, 2024.
+This represents an increase of N4.015 and a 0.28 per cent percentage increase, which is below the official CBN exchange rate of N1,481.982/$ as of the morning of Saturday, February 10, 2024.

-REPORTERS AT LARGE’s checks reveal that the current upward review of the exchange rate for calculating customs import duty is the third in one week and also the third in 2024.
+REPORTERS AT LARGE’s checks reveal that the current upward review of the exchange rate for calculating customs import duty is the third in one week and the third in 2024.

-The Nigerian Customs had on June 24, 2023, adjusted the exchange rate from N422.30/$ to N589/$, and on July 6, 2023, it was adjusted to N770.88/$; on November 14, 2023, it was adjusted to N783.174/$; in December, it was adjusted to N951.941/$; on February 2, it was moved to N1, 356.883/$; and on February 3, it was raised to N1, 413.62/$; and now it has been raised to N1,417.635/$.
+The Nigerian Customs adjusted the exchange rate from N422.30/$ to N589/$ on June 24, 2023, and again on July 6, 2023, to N770.88/$.
+On November 14, 2023, it was adjusted to N783.174/$.
+In December, it was adjusted to N951.941/$.
+On February 2, it was moved to N1 356.883/$, and on February 3, it was raised to N1 413.62/$.
+Now, it has been raised to N1,417.635/$.

 Earlier, the Director of the Centre for the Promotion of Private Enterprise, Muda Yusuf, lamented that increased import duty would further impoverish Nigerians.